 TL;DR

-Pressure washing artificial turf is sometimes possible, but it’s usually not the best first option.
+Pressure washing or jet washing artificial turf is sometimes possible, but it's usually not the best first option.
 If your turf has infill (most do), pressure washing can create uneven areas and drainage problems.
 Most homeowners get better results with a hose rinse, turf-safe cleaning products, and brushing, or with a professional turf cleaning service.

 Quick Answer: